NKI-AI/kosmos-documentation/README.md

 This commands will first clean HTML and other files under the directory `kosmos` if previously `make uploaddocs` was performed.
 After that it will generate the HTML files for the documentation in the `kosmos` directory.

 ## Viewing the Documentation

+Generated documentation can be found at the website https://docs.aiforoncology.nl/kosmos/.